Terms of Business

 “Service Partner” means the Operator or Aggregator who is selected by the Passenger to fulfil the Services;

-“Service Partner Contract” means the agreement between GroundScope and a Service Partner, the standard terms and conditions of which are set out on GroundScope’s website (currently available here) or as otherwise varied in accordance with paragraph 5.1 of Schedule 1;
+“Service Partner Contract” means the agreement between GroundScope and a Service Partner, the standard terms and conditions of which are set out on GroundScope’s website (currently available at [INSERT LINK TO TERMS]) or as otherwise varied in accordance with paragraph 5.1 of Schedule 1;

 “Service Partner Charge” means the sums to be paid to a Service Partner for each journey undertaken by the Service Partner for the Client in accordance with the Service Partner Contract, together with any Additional Charges incurred;